FIP Symposium at Colorado State University

 Dr. Brostoff received her Ph.D. in integrative pathobiology and her D.V.M. from the UC Davis through the Veterinary Scientists Training Program, and is a diplomate of the American College of Veterinary Microbiologists with emphases in immunology and virology.
 After completion of her D.V.M. and PhD, she worked in companion animal private practice for several years before returning to academia to complete a postdoctoral fellowship under the guidance of Dr. Peter Ernst as a collaboration between UC San Diego and UC Davis.
 She is currently an assistant professor at the UC Davis School of Veterinary Medicine in the department of Pathology, Microbiology, and Immunology.
 Her laboratory focuses on developing novel diagnostic tests and vaccines with a particular focus on feline coronavirus and feline infectious peritonitis.
 In addition to developing clinical tools, also uses these tools to better understand host-pathogen interactions and the immune responses to both infection and vaccination.

-Dr. Černá is an ACVIM diplomate in small animal internal medicine.
-She graduated from the University of Veterinary Sciences in the Czech Republic in 2018 where she also obtained her PhD in 2023.
-After completing two internships in the UK, she completed Small Animal Internal Medicine Residency at Colorado State University, USA in 2023.
+Dr. Černá is an ACVIM and ECVIM diplomate in small animal internal medicine.
+She graduated from the University of Veterinary Sciences in the Czech Republic in 2018 where she also obtained her first PhD in 2023.
+After completing two internships in the UK, she completed Small Animal Internal Medicine Residency at Colorado State University, USA in 2023 and her second PhD focusing on feline infectious peritonitis in 2025.
 Dr. Černá was awarded the RCVS Certificate in Advanced Veterinary Practice in Feline Medicine and also gained the Membership of the Australian and New Zealand College of Veterinary Scientists in the Medicine of Cats.
 She was also awarded the ISFM Advanced Certificate in Feline Behaviour with Distinction.
-Dr. Černá has particular interest in feline medicine and is currently a PhD candidate at Colorado State University in Feline Infectious Peritonitis (FIP).
+Dr. Černá has particular interest in feline medicine and is focusing her research on feline infectious diseases and especially FIP.

 Sally Coggins, BVSc (Hons I), MANZCVS (Medicine of Cats), PhD